EddyBeaupre/Tronxy-XY2-Pro/README.md

+# Warning
+Use this walkthru at your own risk.
+No waranty whatsoever that this will work for you.

 # Pre-requisitions
+- This is only for the Tronxy XY-2 Pro, non-titan.
 - A full pot of coffee (or 10 full pots).
 - A good caliper.
 - Visual studio code with PlatformIO.